In this article, you will learn

 - The file contains Spot Colors or Technical Colors.

-Depending on whether the selected Spot Color or Technical Color is to be renamed, deleted, converted to another alternative color space, or converted to CMYK, the dialog provides different options.
-These options are described in detail below.
+Depending on whether the selected Spot Color or Technical Color is to be renamed, removed, converted to a different alternate color space, or converted to CMYK, different options are available in the dialog.
+These individual options are described in detail below.

 3.1.1.
 Rename Spot Color

-To change the name of a Spot Color, first select the radio button Rename [1].
-Then enter the name for the desired Spot Color.
+To change the name of a Spot Color, first select the Rename [1] action.
+You can then rename the desired Spot Color.

-Figure 1: The dialog of the Fixup Rename, Convert or Remove Spot Colors with activated radio button Rename
+Figure 1: The dialog of the Fixup Rename, Convert or Remove Spot Colors with the Rename action enabled

-- Spot Color Name – Target [3] – enter the new name for the Spot Color here.
-If you select a name that already exists system-wide or within the Print Item, all objects using the Source Spot Color will automatically be converted to the target Spot Color.
+- Target Spot Color Name [3] – enter the new name for the Spot Color here.
+If you select a name that already exists system-wide or within the Print Item, all objects colored with the Source Spot Color will automatically be converted to the Target Spot Color.

 3.1.2.
 Delete Spot Color

-To delete a selected Spot Color, select the radio button Delete [4].
+To delete a selected Spot Color, first select the Delete [4] action.

-Figure 2: The dialog of the Fixup Rename, Convert or Remove Spot Colors with activated radio button Delete
+Figure 2: The dialog of the Fixup Rename, Convert or Remove Spot Colors with the Delete action enabled

-To delete – for example remove – a Spot Color, the following option is available:
+To delete a Spot Color, the following option is available:

 3.1.3.
 Change Alternate Color

-To Alternate the Color Space and the alternative color values of a selected Spot Color, select the radio button Change Alternate Color [6].
+To change the Alternate Color Space and the alternate color values of a selected Spot Color, first select the Change Alternate Color [8] action.
+The desired ICC profile for CMYK or RGB can be selected as the basis for the conversion.

-Figure 3: The dialog of the Fixup Rename, Convert or Remove Spot Colors with the activated radio button Change Alternate Color
+Figure 3: The dialog of the Fixup Rename, Convert or Remove Spot Colors with the Change Alternate Color action enabled

 To change the alternate color of a Spot Color, the following options are available:

-- Spot Color Name – Source [7] – use the dropdown menu to select the Spot Color for which you want to change the alternate color.
-All Spot Colors available in the Print Item are available for selection.
+- Source Spot Color Name [9] – select from the dropdown menu the Spot Color whose alternate color is to be changed.
+All Spot Colors present in the Print Item are available for selection.

-- Color Space [8] – use the dropdown menu to select the color space to be used as the new alternate color space.
-The following options are available:
+- Color Space [12] – select the color space to be used as the new alternate color space.
+The following options are available to the user:

 - RGB – the alternate color values must be entered in RGB.